 BComm LLB CA CTA GradDipAppFin GradDipLegalPrac

 Simon Rooke joined the Wesley College Council in February 2016.
 He is a Lawyer and a Chartered Accountant.
 Simon joined the corporate tax group in PwC (then Price Waterhouse) in 1995 and has been with the firm since then.
 Simon’s main practice areas are accounting, mergers and acquisitions, international tax and litigation.
 He spent time on secondment in the Mergers and Acquisitions Group of PwC London from 1999 to 2001.
 He has extensive experience with governance in listed companies, large private companies and government entities.

-Hugo Stephenson (OW1991) is a medical doctor, technologist, biotech services entrepreneur and founder of many businesses in the clinical trials and health technology industries.
-Hugo worked in Princeton, New Jersey, and later in Paris, France for almost 10 years as Senior Vice President, Global Late Phase and Drug Safety for Quintiles, a Fortune 500 company.
+Hugo Stephenson is a medical doctor, technologist, biotech services entrepreneur and founder of many businesses in the clinical trials and health technology industries.
+Hugo worked in Princeton, New Jersey, and later in Paris, France for almost 10 years leading Global Late Phase and Drug Safety for Quintiles, now part of IQVIA - a Fortune 500 company.
 Hugo went on to found DrugDev, a leading US-based developer of cloud-based clinical trial management systems, which he ran as Executive Chairman until its sale in 2017.
 Hugo is currently a non-executive director of Induction Healthcare, a publicly listed developer of cloud-based health software that he founded in 2018 to facilitate virtual delivery of care between doctors, care teams and patients.

-Hugo sits on the Ethics Committee and has two sons and a daughter who attend the St Kilda Road Campus.
+Hugo sits on the Ethics Committee and has had two sons and two daughters attend the St Kilda Road Campus.